Header Graphic

 (v) H-4 Change of Status/Extension of Stay Applicants

-Any application for a change of status or extension of stay for an H-4 dependent (or dependents) that is filed with, or subsequent to, the H-1B petition now has a separate and additional filing fee of $370.
+Any application for a change of status or extension of stay for an H-4 dependent (or dependents) that is filed with, or subsequent to, the H-1B petition has a separate and additional filing fee.

 (3) The Visa Application/Change of Status/Extension of Stay